How to Navigate The Venetian and Palazzo: Layout, Directions, and Tips

 Skip the Guesswork

 The Venetian and Palazzo are beautiful properties, but they're designed for wandering, not efficiency.
 If you have somewhere to be—a dinner reservation, a show at the Sphere, or just your room after a long day—Casino Compass gives you turn-by-turn directions inside the property.
 Search for any destination and follow the route instead of following the crowds.
-Download before your trip.
+Download Casino Compass before your trip.